imcf/pyppms/TESTING.md

 file to the `/tests/` directory.
 For the online tests, please edit it according to your instance and key - the offline tests work without config modifications.

+To generate an API key a so-called "Super-Admin" needs to log on to your PPMS instance, navigate to `My PPMS` using the drop-down menu on the top-right, then selecting `API` from the top bar and finally clicking the `Create PUMAPI key` button.

 ### PPMS Preparations

 The tests assume certain users and systems to exist in the PUMAPI instance used